-Work is accounted per Jira project, no matter which cell member logged it.
+Work is accounted per Jira project, no matter which team member logged it.
 For example:

-- if time is logged on the ticket with 'SE' prefix, it's counted towards 'Serenity',
+- If time is logged on a ticket with an 'SE' prefix, it counts towards 'Serenity'.

-- if time is logged for non-cell project (e.g. 'MNG'), it's counted only there.
+- If time is logged on a ticket from a non-cell project (e.g. 'MNG'), it's counted only there.

 Counting it this way allows cells to ask for help from other cells on the tickets without affecting sustainability of other cells.
-Thanks to this, members of the cell, which is low on billable hours, can find more work without decreasing its sustainability, by reviewing tasks from another cells.
-However counting it like this means that the owner of the task should agree to logging the time there by external members.
+Thanks to this, members of a cell which is low on billable hours can find more work without negatively impacting its sustainability by reviewing tasks from another cells.
+However, counting it like this means that the owner of a task should agree to external members logging the time there.